Êtes-vous prêt à créer un clone Duolingo avec "no code"?

 It’s never been easier to start building powerful software with Bubble.
 By using our visual programming tool, it’s possible to quickly design and build working software that goes beyond static experiences.
 Makers from around the world are using Bubble to build marketplaces, directories, and even social networks.

 Throughout this post, we’ll uncover the process behind building a Duolingo clone using Bubble.
-Whether you’re looking to replicate the entire product, or you’re just interested in utilizing some of the core features from the platform, this guide will share how to start writing the workflows for your product.
+Whether you’re looking to replicate the entire product or you’re just interested in utilizing some of the core features of the platform, this guide will share how to start writing the workflows for your project.

-Before you start, you’ll need to first register your free Bubble account.
+Before you start, you’ll need to first sign up for a free Bubble account.
 Click the link below to get started, then you can follow along as we build our product together.

-We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
+We also recommend completing our introductory lessons, which walk you through the process of the most common Bubble features step-by-step.
 This will help you get a running start when building your Duolingo clone.